 - 2. Plant the west and north perimeter with 1 1⁄2" caliper trees within the existing available landscape buffer as part of phase I, with additional trees to be added during development in phase II. - 3.
 Perimeter buffer trees shall be non-deciduous dense canopy trees that retain canopy in the 9-30' height at maturity. - 4.
 Replace all dead or missing landscape as part of phase I, including 1 1⁄2" caliper trees and 5 gallon shrubs within the landscape islands and along the street front and perimeter.
 Species may be modified pursuant to planning staff review. - 5.
-Repair any gaps, breaks or structurally deficient sections of the existing wall within 6 months of occupancy of the site. - 6.
-Provide an 8' cmu screen wall along the north and west perimeter of the property with commencement of phase II construction.
-Work with residents on the schedule and implementation of construction of any walls impacting yards. - 7.
-Retain as many mature trees on site as possible in phase I, for phases II & III, provide a plant inventory identifying all existing trees to remain with the new landscape. - 8.
-The applicant shall conduct a neighborhood meeting prior to the Development Plan Review for phases II and III.
-Notification and process to be determined by the applicant, but with a minimum mailing to property owners within 300 feet of the property lines of the site. - 9.
-The applicant must follow the same process used for a hearing for the Development Review Commission meeting for the Development Plan Review (sign postings and mailings) in compliance with the Zoning and Development Code requirements for hearings: Section 6-404 Public Hearing requirements. - 10.
-A building permit shall be obtained on or before January 19, 2012 or the zoning of the property may revert to that in place at the time of application, subject to a public hearing. - 11.
-The property owner(s) shall sign a waiver of rights and remedies pursuant to A.R.S. §12-1134 that may now or in the future exist, releasing the City from any potential claims under Arizona's Private Property Rights Protection Act, which shall be submitted to the Development Services Department no later than February 08, 2009, or the Zoning Amendment and PAD approval shall be null and void.
+Provide an 8' cmu screen wall along the north and west perimeter of the property within 1 year of occupying the property.
+Work with residents on the schedule and implementation of construction of the replacement of walls impacting yards. - 6.
+Retain as many mature trees on site as possible in phase I, for phases II & III, provide a plant inventory identifying all existing trees to remain with the new landscape. - 7.
+The applicant shall provide notification of Development Plan Review for phases II and III following the same process used for a this hearing (sign postings, mailings and a neighborhood meeting) in compliance with the Zoning and Development Code requirements for hearings: Section 6-402 Neighborhood Meeting requirement and Section 6-404 Public Hearing requirements. - 8.
+A building permit shall be obtained on or before January 19, 2012 or the zoning of the property may revert to that in place at the time of application, subject to a public hearing. - 9.
+The property owner(s) shall sign a waiver of rights and remedies pursuant to A.R.S. §12-1134 that may now or in the future exist, releasing the City from any potential claims under Arizona's Private Property Rights Protection Act, which shall be submitted to the Development Services Department no later than February 08, 2009, or the Zoning Amendment and PAD approval shall be null and void. - 10.
+If any portions of phases II or III encroach within City right-of way, an Encroachment Permit must be obtained from the Engineering Department prior to submittal of construction documents for building permit.
+The limitations of this encroachment include: - a. a maximum projection of eight (8) feet for any upper level balconies or decorative architectural features of the building,

-- 12. If any portions of phases II or III encroach within City right-of way, an Encroachment Permit must be obtained from the Engineering Department prior to submittal of construction documents for building permit.
-The limitations of this encroachment include: - a. a maximum projection of eight (8) feet for any upper level balconies or decorative architectural features of the building, - b. a minimum clear distance of twenty-four (24) feet between the sidewalk level and any overhead structure, and - c. any other requirements described by the encroachment permit or the building code. - 13.
-The Planned Area Development for 2150 Southern Campus Masterplan shall be put into proper engineered format with appropriate signature blanks and kept on file with the City of Tempe's Development Services Department prior to issuance of building permits. - 14.
-An amended Subdivision Plat is required for this development and shall be recorded prior to issuance of building permits. - 15.
-The developer must provide a final traffic impact study prior to any submittal for a building permit for phase II. - 16.
-The developer must receive approval of the final Traffic Impact Study from the Traffic Engineering prior to issuance of a building permit for phase II. - 17.
-An updated Traffic Impact Study shall be completed prior to Development Plan Review process for phase III. - 18.
+- b. a minimum clear distance of twenty-four (24) feet between the sidewalk level and any overhead structure, and - c. any other requirements described by the encroachment permit or the building code. - 11.
+The Planned Area Development for 2150 Southern Campus Masterplan shall be put into proper engineered format with appropriate signature blanks and kept on file with the City of Tempe's Development Services Department prior to issuance of building permits. - 12.
+An amended Subdivision Plat is required for this development and shall be recorded prior to issuance of building permits. - 13.
+The developer must provide a final traffic impact study prior to any submittal for a building permit for phase II. - 14.
+The developer must receive approval of the final Traffic Impact Study from the Traffic Engineering prior to issuance of a building permit for phase II. - 15.
+An updated Traffic Impact Study shall be completed prior to Development Plan Review process for phase III. - 16.
 This development will not have high density housing or student housing as part of any phase of the development.